 Investigational EZH2 inhibitor in chordoma

 This is a Phase 2 trial evaluating the safety and efficacy of tazemetostat, a targeted cancer investigational agent.
 Tazemetostat inhibits the enhancer of zeste homolog 2 (EZH2) enzyme, which is believed to be involved in driving the growth of certain chordoma tumors.
 This trial is designed for patients ages 18 years or older whose tumor cells have lost expression of the protein A protein that regulates the growth of certain tumor cells.
-INI1 is lost in many poorly differentiated chordoma tumors, and, very rarely, in conventional and dedifferentiated chordomas. and it includes a group, or “cohort”, of the trial that is specifically enrolling chordoma patients.
+Poorly differentiated chordoma tumors are characterized by loss of INI1.
+Also called SMARCB1. and it includes a group, or “cohort”, of the trial that is specifically enrolling chordoma patients.
 The trial is enrolling patients at multiple locations around the world.
 See ClinicalTrials.gov for a list of these locations.

 Why this trial is being done

 INI1, also called SMARCB1, is a protein that helps to suppress the growth of tumor cells.
 When INI1 protein expression is lost in tumor cells, dependency on the EZH2 enzyme increases, causing cancer cells to multiply out of control.

 Tazemetostat is the first investigational agent of its kind, called an EZH2 inhibitor, that is designed to block the EZH2 enzyme.
 Tazemetostat is not yet approved to treat any type of cancer, but it is currently being studied in several clinical trials for different cancers.